GGyul-E/qilingframework.github.io/index.md

     - Using Qiling For IoT, malware, UEFI and MBR research
     - Building new tools on top of Qiling Framework such as malware sandbox or fuzzer
 - University Student
-    - University students(including master and PhD), build their thesis base on adding new feature or building new tools ontop of Qiling Framework
+    - University students (including master and PhD), build their thesis based on adding new feature or building new tools on top of Qiling Framework
 - University Lecturer
     - Teaching students how to build operation system
-    - Easiest way to expalin how syscall, cpu or filesystem works
+    - Easiest way to explain how syscall, cpu or filesystem works

 ---
 <h1>What is Qiling Framework</h1>
 Qiling Framework is not just an emulation platform or a reverse engineering tool.
 It combines binary instrumentation and binary emulation into one single framework.
 With Qiling Framework, it able to: